friedger/info_tokens/docs/3bot_app.md

   ## Registration and login

   To use the 3Bot Connect App you simply need to download the 3Bot Connect App available in the Appstore or Google Play Store.
 Folow the steps and register using your email address.
- ### Save the seed phrase oin safety place.
-In the future, it is necessary to restore your wallet.
+ ### Save the seed phrase in a safe place.
+In the future, it may help to restore your wallet in case your devise is lost.

 ![](img/3Bot_Seed_Phrase.jpg)